KarolisMart/AgentNet/README.md

-# AgentNet
+# Agent-based Graph Neural Networks
-This is a reference implementation for [Agent-based Graph Neural Networks](https://arxiv.org/abs/2206.11010).
+This is a reference implementation for [Agent-based Graph Neural Networks](https://arxiv.org/abs/2206.11010) as presented at ICLR 2023.

 # Runinng The Code